Discover how DHL Group increased connectivity across the enterprise and automated multiple processes end-to-end

 Ease of use

-One of the most obvious benefits of low-code is that users do not require an in-depth knowledge of software development.
+One of the biggest benefits of low-code is that users do not require an in-depth knowledge of coding.
+Drag-and-drop interfaces, pre-built templates and one-click deployment simplify development, and users can see results fast.
 G2 states that 70% of users with no coding experience before using low-code platforms learned how to use low-code in one month or less.

 Empower citizen developers

+According to a Gartner report, 61% of organizations either have or plan to have active citizen development initiatives.
 As organizations ramp up their digital transformation plans to keep up with competitors, it has put pressure on IT teams to deliver new business applications.
 The advantage of low-code is that employees outside of the IT department can now help them to meet this challenge of keeping up with new developments by sharing the burden.

 Speed of deployment

+Traditional software development can take weeks or months to complete.
+With low-code automation platforms, users can rapidly prototype, iterate, and deploy applications in a fraction of the time.
+This speed is crucial for businesses seeking to capitalize on market opportunities.
 Forrester reports that the current usage of low-code platforms indicates that software development can be propelled to 10 times the speed of traditional processes.
 And the benefit of speed continues past the initial deployment phase, as if there are changes required, it is quick and easy to update processes.

 Improve agility

-When the process is the application, it’s much easier to manage requirements and even change them in an agile way.
 The simple approach building and amending processes means you can make agile changes to process without having to worry about changing complex code.
 This helps to keep up with regulatory changes, adapt to market changes or respond to customer needs.
+This agility will continue to prove its benefits in the years to come as businesses adapt their processes and applications to keep up with evolving marketplaces.

 Ensure best practice and compliance